divya-kulkarni/thenujastore/README.md

 # 🌱 thenujastore

-An e-commerce website for the Instagram-born jewellery business, created using React and TypeScript.
-This webiste is fully responsive.
+An e-commerce website for the Instagram-born jewelry business, created using React and TypeScript.
+This website is fully responsive.
 It is not integrated with any backed, due to time constraints.

 ## 🔨 Tech Stack: